 Mullins, who did not learn to speak English until the age of eight, became a U.S. citizen at the age of 18.
 He enrolled at UK and became a commanding smallbore competitor from 1982-86.
 Mullins claimed the Southeastern Conference smallbore Championship in 1983, 1984, and 1986 before taking the helm of the UK rifle program in 1987.
 He graduated with a degree in business administration in 1987.

 Mullins has coached several great shooters, including 2000 Olympic Gold Medalist Nancy Napoliski and former NCAA Woman Athlete of the Year nominee, Taryn Lewis.
 Mullins has also helped mentor outstanding young shooters Mary Elsas, a four-time first-team All American in both smallbore and air rifle, and Bradley Whelldon a silver medalist in the 2003 Pan American Games.
 The rifle program is also perennially one of the most successful academic programs in the nation, as numerous rifle shooters have been honored with academic All-American honors.

 Mullins says one of the highlights of his career is the opportunity to help develop student-athletes at his alma matter.

 “I enjoy the opportunity to coach at my alma matter,” Mullins detailed.
 “From a coaches’ perspective that is a dream come true.
 As a competitor you establish a bond and pride for the University and to have the opportunity to help develop that pride in student-athletes is an amazing responsibility”, Mullins said.

-Mullins has two children Taylor and Ethan, who will enroll as a freshman at Kentucky in Fall 2022.
+Mullins has two children Taylor and Ethan, who is a sophomore at Kentucky and works with the baseball program.